Skip to content

 Pool Play

 In pool play, teams are divided into groups of 3 or 4 and play a round-robin format within their pool.
 Each team plays every other team in their pool once.
-Results determine pool standings, which are used to seed teams into the elimination bracket.
-Pool play ensures that every team in the main draw plays multiple matches, and the round-robin format rewards consistency across all pool matches rather than single-match performance.
+Results determine pool standings, which seed teams into the elimination bracket.
+Pool play guarantees every team in the main draw plays multiple matches, and the round-robin format rewards consistency across all pool matches rather than single-match performance.

 Elimination Rounds